Philo96/alx-low_level_programming/README.md

 This repo for low level programmig langusges.
-I hope to learn something new, and be a goof software engineer :)
+I hope to learn something new, and be a good software engineer :)